thunderbiscuit/padawan-wallet/README.md

 4. What is the mempool? (concept)
 5. Sending bitcoin (skill)
 6. What are transaction fees? (concept)
-7. What is a wallet backup seed? (concept)
+7. What is a wallet recovery phrase? (concept)
-8. Recovering a wallet from a backup seed (skill)
+8. Recovering a wallet from a recovery phrase (skill)

 **Advanced**
 1. Connect to your own node